What is The Pink Star Walk?

 How much training will I need for the half marathon distance?

 This completely depends on your current fitness and how far you can currently walk.
 Most people should be able to comfortably train between 6 – 12 weeks prior to the walk.
-To help you with your training when you set up your account (after registration) you’ll have access to a member’s only area where you can download a training plan for the half marathon.
+To help you with your training we will send you a training guide for the half marathon.

 Can I change which distance I signed up for?

 Sure just get in touch with us on 09 304 0967 or email firstname.lastname@example.org if you would like to change distance.

 Please be aware that if you change from the 5km walk to the half marathon you will need to pay the difference between the two ticket prices.
 If you would like to change from the half marathon to the 5km you won’t receive the difference back as unfortunately we can’t give a refund.

 What is the route?